 Premier Education

-There’s something naturally inspiring about autumn: the crackle of fallen leaves, the russets of berries, the magic of Halloween.
-It is a wonderful time to turn your hand to some simple autumn crafts to keep the kids entertained over half-term or even after school as the evenings draw in.
+Out of all of the four seasons, there’s something naturally inspiring about autumn: the crackle of fallen leaves, the russets of berries, the magic of Halloween.
+It is a wonderful time to turn your hand to some lovely fall crafts to keep the kids entertained over half-term or even after school as the evenings draw in.

 Here are our favourite autumn craft ideas which kids will love, all of which are low-cost, easy to make and fabulous fun!